sarg3nt/vault-training/11 Vault Agent.md

   - Pros:
     - Allows the Vault agent to renew the token and re-authenticate when the token expires
   - Cons:
     - The token gets wrapped after it is retrieved from Vault.
-Therefore, it is vulnerable to MITM attack
+Therefore, it is vulnerable to MITM attacks

 Response Wrapped by the Auth Method: